Potlapati-Siva/Final_Research_Paper/README.md

 **Results & Discussion**
 Preliminary findings suggest smaller projects exhibit higher frequencies of architectural smells like Feature Envy.
 The study also explores the impact of these smells on software evolution and maintainability.

+The Cohesion_Metrics.zip folder has 9 projects cohesion reports and Siva_Radon_Metrics.zip has metrics related to code smells.